JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-anatomy-of-a-unite-service/ABriefAnatomyOfAUniteServerApplication.md

 # A Brief Anatomy Of A UniteServer Application / Service

-Unite server is development platform which basically converts a set of YAML files, resource files and code into .zip files that can be configured to  either  run as an Azure Function App or a containerised app.
+Unite server is development platform which basically converts a set of YAML files, resource files and .Net core code into into a working Function App or containerised app.
 It is the aim of this document to give a brief overview of each of the constituent parts, data structures and message flows.

 ## Architecture:

 A Unite Server Application is a modified Microsoft .Net core application.
 This application, rather than being built from a standard set of, say C# files, is built by combining different types of text and assembly files into a single zip file that can be run as either an Azure Function App or containerised app.

-The file that make up a Unite Server App are:
+The files that make up a Unite Server App are:

-* A Runtime
+* The Variant runtime.
-* Extension packages
+* Extension packages:
 * Configuration files
 * YAML code files
 * Reference files